ExtremeAddons/extreme_pbr_docs/docs/shader_overlay.rst

 Once you have applied any Shader Overlay, a group will be created with the name of the chosen material and a suffix **"_Overlay"**, from this text box you can view the name, and also modify it, by clicking in the text field and writing the name you prefer.

+This group will be the group that will contain the Shader Overlay material, and the mixer node that will allow you to mix the material this group is the one that allows you to modify the Shader Overlay for all the materials to which it has been applied.

 ------------------------------------------------------------------------------------------------------------------------